michalbelicka/simple_order/readme.md

 - Learned the basics of **Flask** to create a simple backend application
 - Created and integrated a **SQLite database** to store order data
 - Implemented **pytest fixtures** for setup and cleanup between tests
-- Developed **automated API tests** for GET, POST, PUT, PATCH methods
+- Developed **automated API tests** for POST, GET, PUT, PATCH, and DELETE methods
 - Combined **Selenium and API testing** for end-to-end scenarios
 - Set up a **CI pipeline with GitHub Actions** to automate testing